IrisRizos/SexCy_lifestage_protistID/README.md

 *Vegetative swarming*: the overall shape of the cell remains the same while swarmers emerge from the cytoplasm

-Samples include 1 acantharian, 1 spumellarian and 1 foraminiferan species.
+Samples include 1 acantharian and 1 foraminiferan species.